Teaching

 Teaching Philosophy

-Many students believe that if they do regular practise, work on rudiments, "get their drumming together" then everything will fall into place and it will only be a matter of time before the gigs come flooding in.
+"Many students believe that if they do regular practice, work on rudiments - "get their drumming together" - then everything will fall into place and it will only be a matter of time before the gigs come flooding in.
 This is not always the case.
-Yes practise is important, but what is more important is that it is the right sort of practise: guidance through the maze of available material is essential; musical direction is much more important than just pure technical expertise.
+Yes practice is important, but what is more important is that it is the right sort of practice.
+Guidance through the maze of available material is essential; musical direction is much more important than just pure technical expertise.

-My teaching philosophy is based on student needs, clarity of thought, supported by a solid playing facility.
+My teaching philosophy is based on student needs and clarity of thought, supported by a solid playing facility.
 No two students have the same needs!
 We must also try to understand that it's not a case of teaching rock, jazz, latin drums: the technical aspects are all the same.
 What we need to address is the development of a facility that allows us to access all these different styles of playing.
 Versatility is the key to a successful musical future.

 We must learn to listen before we play!
 Technical exercises will be accompanied - supported by musical examples.
 Understand that artistry is not acquired overnight and much patience must be exercised.